When you purchase a SERVICE (masterclass or instant advice) on the webshop of Yeh Design these General Terms and Conditions are applicable.

 4. An agreement concluded for a definite period which extends to the regular delivery of products (including electricity) or services may not be automatically extended or renewed for a fixed period.

 5. Notwithstanding the preceding paragraph, a contract for a definite period which extends to the regular delivery of dailies, newspapers, weekly newspapers and magazines, may tacitly be renewed for a specific period of three months at the most if the Consumer can terminate this extended agreement towards the end of the extension with a notice of one month at the most.

 6. An agreement concluded for a definite period and which extends to the regular delivery of products or services may only be extended tacitly for an indefinite period if the Consumer can cancel it at any time with a notice of one month.
 The notice is three months at the most in vase the contract is about a delivery of dailies, newspapers and weeklies and magazines occurring regularly but less than once a month.

-7. An agreement with limited duration of regular delivery of trial dailies, newspapers, weeklies and magazines (trial or introductory subscription) is not renewed tacitly and ends automatically after the trial or introductory period.
+7. An agreement with a limited duration of regular delivery of trial dailies, newspapers, weeklies, and magazines (trial or introductory subscription) is not renewed tacitly and ends automatically after the trial or introductory period.

 - If the duration of a contract is more than one year, the Consumer may terminate the contract at any time after one year with a notice of not more than one month, unless reasonableness and fairness resist the termination before the end of the agreed term.

 - Unless otherwise stipulated in the agreement or in the additional conditions, the amounts to be paid by the Consumer must be settled within 14 days after the period of reflection, or if there is no period of reflection within 14 days after concluding the agreement.
 In case of an agreement to provide a service, this period starts on the day that the Consumer received the confirmation of the agreement.